StefanRichterHuber/quickjs-java/README.md

     // Set global variable.
 For supported types, see table below. context.setGlobal("a", "hello");
     // Get global variable.
 Always returns (boxed) Object or null.
 Type-check and cast on the java side.
 See table of supported types below.
-    // Get global variable.
-Always returns (boxed) Object or null.
-Type-check and cast on the java side.
-See table of supported types below.
     Object a = context.getGlobal("a");
-    // Eval script.
-Always returns a (boxed) Object or null.
-Type-check and cast on the java side.
-See table of supported types below.
-    // Eval script.
-Always returns a (boxed) Object or null.
-Type-check and cast on the java side.
-See table of supported types below.
     Object v = context.eval("3 + 4");
     assertEquals(7, (Integer)v);